How To Care For Your Plumeria Bay® Down Pillow

 Plumeria Bay® goose down pillows; the Cascadia™, Traditional Luxury™, the Plumeria™ and our Eiderdown pillows, are machine washable.

 Down pillows should be washed only when necessary.
-Once or twice a year is, yet another, good rule of thumb.
+Once or twice a year is a good rule of thumb.

 When it is time to launder your down pillows, we suggest that you use a professional cleaner who is experienced in laundering quality down items.
 If you do not have a such a cleaner locally, we recommend Blanc